nrybowski/DUNE/README.md

 - (Non-)Interactively configure the physical infrastructure with netns, veth pairs and vxlans.
 - Build node's configuration files based on templates and topology data.
 - Build binaries to run on nodes based on the physical environment requirements.
+- Offer extensability in topology configuration with user-provided plugins.

 ## Concepts